mindbat/track2-functional/Functional.md

 The second case is the so-called *recursive step*: it combines the result for the first element with the result of the same computation on the rest of them.
 This is where we will be calling the function recursively to determine if the predicate holds for all elements in the rest of the vector.
 Since our function works on any sequence of elements (by design), it will work on the rest of the elements of `v`.

-TO-DO: add a bit more explaination, perhaps?

-Although this seems a bit weird, let's right down what the recursive step looks like, literally putting the second case in code as it is written in English: '(and (f (first v)) (holds-for-all? f (rest v)))`.
+Although this seems a bit weird, let's write down what the recursive step looks like, almost literally translating the second case from English to code: '(and (f (first v)) (holds-for-all? f (rest v)))`.
 One thing that may be a bit tricky here is that we need to pass not only the rest of the vector, but also the predicate to the recursive function call.
 This is simply because our function *does* take two parameters and will give an error when called with just one.

 When we combine the two cases above and add the necessary syntax, we get: